FBA aggregators are becoming more common in e-commerce. For business acquisitions, the top five companies raised over $2 billion.

 In other words, SDEs are earnings that the seller can spend as they wish.

-Accounting experts will tell you that SDE and net income are not the same thing.
+Accounting experts will tell you that SDE and net income aren’t the same things.
 This article will explain how SDE is calculated.

 Seller’s Discretionary Earnings show the company’s profitability.
 Buyers use this data to forecast future earnings and compare it to their investment strategies.